TWBug/GoldCardHenge/content/why-taiwan/how-to-import-your-dog-cat-to-taiwan.en.md

 Step 3
 {{< /teaser >}}

 If you are importing your pet from a recognized rabies-free country, please keep reading.
 The pet needs to be at least 180-days in the rabies-free country.
-If you are importing from a rabies-infected country, please check "Rabies-Infected Country (Zone) Import{#rabies-free-dogs-only-kthx}" below.
+If you are importing from a rabies-infected country, please check "Rabies-Infected Country (Zone) Import" {#id-of-rabies-Infected-Country-(Zone)-Import} below.

 {{< teaser prefix="" >}}
 Rabies-Free Country (Zone) Import